jelastic-jps/presta-shop/README.md

 # PrestaShop

 The package deploys the [PrestaShop](https://prestashop.com/) solution - an open-source, fully customizable e-commerce platform for selling products online.
-PrestaShop is effective, adapted to the growth of your business, fast and easy to use, even for non-professionals.
+PrestaShop is effective, adapted to the growth of your business, fast, and easy to use, even for non-professionals.

 ## Environment Topology